glorious-codes/glorious-triven/README.md

 ## Contributing

-If you want contribute with this project, follow [this instructions](CONTRIBUTING.md).
+If you want to contribute to this project, follow [these instructions](CONTRIBUTING.md).